-On September 10th, CASP and the MHCC invite all communities in Canada to find at least one way of connecting to WSPD.
-Your efforts will shine a light on this important issue, sending a message to those who are despairing, connection to those who are grieving and reminding us all that there is help, hope and people who care.
+This year’s theme for WSPD is Working Together to Prevent Suicide.
+On September 10th, CASP invites all individuals and communities to find at least one way of connecting to WSPD.
+Your efforts will shine a light on this important issue, sending a message to those who are despairing, those who are grieving, and those who are supporting someone who is struggling.
+WSPD is an opportunity to spread the message that help, hope, and healing are possible.
+Working together, we can prevent suicide.